-Although the default navigation of Magento 2 has been essentially enhanced in comparison with the first version of the popular ecommerce platform, there is still room for improvement.
-Luckily, Aheadworks has a robust tool that will help you make user experience related to navigation on your Magento 2 website much better.
+Although the default navigation of Magento 2 has been essentially enhanced compared to the first version of the popular ecommerce platform, there is still room for improvement.
+Luckily, Aheadworks has a robust tool that will help you make the user experience related to navigation on your Magento 2 website much better.
 Let your customers find what they are looking for without reloads and unnecessary items!
-If you are a Magento 1 merchant, don’t hesitate to install the appropriate Magento 1 module, since the navigation on the first version of our favorite ecommerce platform requires improvements even more.
+If you are a Magento 1 merchant, don’t hesitate to install the appropriate Magento 1 module since the navigation on the first version of our favorite ecommerce platform requires improvements even more.

 As for prices, Layered Navigation for Magento 2 costs $249 with standard free installation, 90 days of support, and personal account manager included.
 In its turn, the Magento 1 module has a lower price tag – $139, but you have to pay for installation, extended support, and additional features (brand selection).'